 Once you have your system back under control it’s important to change all affected passwords and login credentials.
 At this stage, you may still be figuring out how the breach occurred and you don’t want to risk continued access to any systems.

 If you used the same password for multiple devices or accounts, change them all.
 Don’t make the mistake of only changing your authorization details on the device or network that was compromised.
-You should change passwords and authentication settings on every device and networks, suspected or not.
+You should change passwords and authentication settings on every device and network, suspected or not.

 4. Initiate your disaster recovery plan